-Every patron, over the age of 2 years, must have a ticket to attend a performance.
-Those 2 and under can attend without a ticket as long as they will be sitting on a lap or be held by an adult.
+Every patron, over the age of 1 years, must have a ticket to attend a performance.
+Those under 12 months can attend without a ticket as long as they will be sitting on a lap or be held by an adult.
 We ask that patrons consider carefully whether a performance is appropriate for children before planning to attend.
 Please be aware that children who are disruptive will not be allowed to remain in the theatre.

 I purchased my tickets on a third party resale website (i.e. StubHub, etc.), is my ticket valid?

-We urge everyone to purchase tickets through the UBCFA Ticket Office or online at Eventbrite.
+We urge everyone to purchase tickets through the UBCFA Ticket Office or online at Ticketmaster.
 All other ticket brokers are not recognized ticket agents of the UBCFA.
 If you use tickets that come up as lost or stolen, you risk being denied entry to the event or being removed from the event upon the presentation of replacement tickets by the legal ticket holder.
-UBCFA Tickets

 Where are the restrooms located?

 Public restrooms are located on the main level in the Atrium opposite the theatre entrances.
 Men’s Room is located towards the front of the Atrium, and Ladies Room is located towards the rear of the Atrium.
 Restrooms are also located on the balcony level of the Mainstage Theatre.
 Additional restrooms are located on the lower level at the bottom of the main stairs, also accessible by the nearby elevator.
 All restrooms are accessible.
 Information on single user restrooms or speak with the UBCFA event staff on site.

 Will there be concessions available at the performance?